KIlndown Fourth Craft Fair

 10 November.
 An acclaimed performance of The Nutcracker by the Russian State Ballet in Tunbridge Wells.

-In January 2016 we plan a tour of the BBC in London and in March a second chance to visit the Romney Marsh Churches.
+In January 2016 we plan a tour of the BBC in London and in March there will be a second chance to visit the Romney Marsh Churches.

 FASTER BROADBAND IN GOUDHURST: Special Report